mcthoma1/backbench/docs/final.md

 ### Baseline: PPO with a Single Bomb

-### QRDQN (Quantile-Regression Deep Q-Network):
-Quantile Regression Deep Q-Network (QRDQN) extends the standard DQN by learning a distribution of future rewards rather than a single expected value.
-This approach provides a more robust way to estimate action-value functions, as it captures the uncertainty in possible returns.
-Instead of predicting *Q(s,a)* as a scalar, QRDQN predicts multiple quantiles of the return distribution, allowing it to model the variability in outcomes.
-This is particularly useful in environments with stochastic elements, such as our dynamic Snake game, where the number of bombs increases based on performance and where a second competitive snake introduces unpredictable behavior.

-In our implementation, we trained QRDQN under two different reward schemes: **static rewards** and ***dynamic rewards**.
-The s**static reward** model assigns fixed values for each event: +10 for eating food and −10 for penalty (i.e. collision, bomb), regardless of the snake’s length.
-This ensures a straightforward, predictable learning objective, making it easier to tune hyperparameters.
-However, a potential downside is that the agent may learn overly conservative behavior, as it has no incentive to take strategic risks for larger rewards.

-In contrast, the **dynamic reward** model scales the food reward with the snake’s length, rewarding longer survival and more complex maneuvers.
-While this encourages more aggressive strategies, it also introduces additional variability in training, as reward magnitudes change over time.
-This can make hyperparameter tuning more challenging, particularly for learning rate adjustments and exploration strategies.
-However, QRDQN’s distributional nature makes it well-suited to handle these variations by learning from multiple possible outcomes rather than relying solely on a single expected value.

-However, it's to be noted that we used the same parameters as the dqn for this model, so it's essentially dqn but improved.

 ## DQN (Deep Q-Network):
 Deep Q-Network (DQN) is a reinforcement learning algorithm that extends Q-learning by using a neural network to approximate the Q-values instead of maintaining a Q-table.
 This allows DQN to scale to high-dimensional state spaces, making it well-suited for environments like Snake, where the state is represented as a 15-dimensional feature vector rather than a discrete grid.
 DQN learns the expected cumulative reward for each action and updates its Q-values using experience replay and a target network to stabilize training.